Divorce in Nevada

 The dissolution of marriage is accomplished by divorce, which requires court filings, either by yourself or with the help of a Nevada divorce attorney.
 Deciding if you want to get divorced can be frightening.
 To ensure your rights are protected in a divorce, it is advisable to consult with an attorney to determine your rights and discuss your options.

 Consulting with a divorce attorney before you have made any decisions can save you time and money in the long run.
-Timing can be crucial in a divorce and the failure to seek the advice of counsel early in the process could drastically affect the outcome of your case.
+Timing can be crucial in a divorce and the failure to seek the advice of an attorney early in the process could drastically affect the outcome of your case.

 If you want to file for divorce in Nevada, you or your spouse must reside in Nevada for the six (6) weeks leading up until the filing of the Complaint for Divorce.
 The court may ask you or your spouse to prove your residency.